 Access email accounts

-As a student attending one institution while living on the other, you will have two seperate and equally important email accounts.
-Official information and communications from each of the institutions is sent to their respective account.
+As a student attending one institution while living on the other, you will have two separate and equally important email accounts.
+Official information and communications from each of the institutions is sent to their respective accounts.

 Your BMail account is where all official Binghamton University information and communications are sent.
 You should check your Bmail at least twice daily to assure that you are up to date on campus notifications, required student account transactions and other deadline-oriented actions that you are required to complete.

-Do NOT merge or combine these two gmail based accounts, as forwarded message are automatically directly for spam or trash.
-Keep them as two seperate and independent email accounts.
+Do NOT merge or combine these two gmail based accounts, as forwarded messages are automatically directly for spam or trash.
+Keep them as two separate and independent email accounts.

 Send final high-school transcript

 All students are required to submit an official, final high-school transcript, including graduation date and seal, stamp or signature, or a GED.
 By May 31, 2023, students should submit a request to their high school guidance office, requesting that at the conclusion of the spring semester, an official, final transcript be mailed or emailed to SUNY Broome and Binghamton admissions offices.
 If you attempted or completed any college coursework while attending high school, you must have those official college transcripts sent to SUNY Broome and Binghamton University.

 NOTE: If you are having issues getting your transcript , contact Binghamton University's Office of Undergraduate Admissions and SUNY Broome Admissions Office.